Jagadeeswaran27/Jagadeeswaran27/README.md

 # Hey Recruiter/Developer! 👋 Welcome to My GitHub!

 ## About Me
-I'm passionate about crafting exceptional web experiences and turning ideas into reality.
+I'm passionate about crafting exceptional web and app experiences and turning ideas into reality.
 With a strong foundation in:

 ## My Skills